 The dynamic nature of the eGambling industry means that the Commission frequently needs to review regulations and legislation.
 Where changes to the regulations or the legislative framework are required, the Commission will advise the States of Alderney's Policy and Finance Committee on the introduction or amendment of legislation.

 REGULATORY CHANGES

-In 2017 there were no changes made to the regulatory framework governing eGambling in Alderney.
+In 2018 the following changes were made to the regulatory framework governing eGambling in Alderney.